evaristoc/reversing/_posts/2024-08-08-how-to-recursively-make-kissing-circles-inside-circles-and-animate-them-like-jk.markdown

 *And how did he make them rotate in harmony?*

 In this post I will try to re-verse the code to get some answers to my questions.
-I will include visuals using tools I am currently exploring such as [scrollama.js](https://github.com/russellsamora/scrollama) and [d3.js](https://d3js.org/) (SVG) but also the [canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API).
+I will include quick visuals using a carousel and also the [canvas API](https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API).

+> I want to share some carousels I found when working on this project (POST IN PREPARATION)

 # The Code